ubigu/stat_traffic_accidents_map/README.md

 The service allows you to create routings between locations and calculate traffic accident occurrences along the routes.

 # Installation
 You do not have to install the program.
-It works directly when has been downloaded.
+It works directly on web environment when has been downloaded.
 Parameter file (parameters.js) contains the language settings and other parameters for the program.

 # Copyright and license